 I have a Master of Arts (MA) in Forensic Psychology from The Chicago School of Professional Psychology in Illinois, where I first obtained my LPC in 2004.
 I also have a Certificate of Advanced Graduate Studies from The Philadelphia College of Osteopathic Medicine.
-Since relocating to PA in 2006, I have enjoyed my clinical work in the following positions and organizations: EMDR Clinician (New Beginnings Program) and Individual/Group Psychotherapist at the Therapy Center of Philadelphia (formerly known as Women's Therapy Center); Life Resource Counselor at United Behavioral Health; Psychotherapist at the Children’s Crisis Treatment Center, Trauma Services Department; Psychotherapist at the Joseph J. Peters Institute, Child and Adolescent Program; and Group Psychotherapist at the Joseph J. Peters Institute, Adult Program.
+During my time in Philadelphia, I have enjoyed working in the following positions and organizations: EMDR Clinician (New Beginnings Program) and Individual/Group Psychotherapist at the Therapy Center of Philadelphia (formerly known as Women's Therapy Center); Life Resource Counselor at United Behavioral Health; Psychotherapist at the Children’s Crisis Treatment Center, Trauma Services Department; Psychotherapist at the Joseph J. Peters Institute, Child and Adolescent Program; and Group Psychotherapist at the Joseph J. Peters Institute, Adult Program.
 My clinical work in IL included Director of Social Work Services at the Evanston Community Defender's Office and Clinician at Cognitive Behavioral Solutions Group Practice.

-In addition to my private practice, I am a Clinical Supervisor at the Therapy Center of Philadelphia, where I oversee and support the development and facilitation of our group therapy program and provide individual and group supervision to the staff psychotherapists, students, and interns.
-I am also a Clinical Instructor at Drexel University and Philadelphia College of Osteopathic Medicine, where I teach courses related to group psychotherapy and group dynamics with a focus on the centrality of an experiential component to student learning.
+In addition to my private practice, I am a Clinical Supervisor at the Therapy Center of Philadelphia, a nonprofit that is committed to striving toward racial and gender equity and offers affordable psychotherapy services from a feminist, relational, and intersectional frame.
+In my position at TCP, I oversee the development of our group therapy program and provide individual and group supervision to staff psychotherapists, students, and interns exploring the impact of social location and self-of-the-therapist dynamics within the therapeutic and supervisory relationships.
+I have also recently held positions as a Clinical Instructor at Drexel University and Philadelphia College of Osteopathic Medicine, where I taught courses related to group psychotherapy and group dynamics with a focus on the centrality of an experiential component to student learning.